 At the first appearance, you will have the opportunity to either enter a plea of guilty or not guilty to the charge.
 You should obtain legal advice prior to entering a plea.

 Plea of guilty

-If you enter a plea of guilty, your matter will proceed to sentencing.
+If you enter a plea of guilty, your matter will likely be adjourned for some weeks for sentencing.

-The police prosecutor, who represents NSW Police in prosecution of criminal matters before the Local Court, will provide to the Magistrate the facts relied upon by police to provide the Court a copy of your criminal history.
+Your sentencing will involve the police prosecutor providing to the Magistrate the facts relied upon by the police and a copy of your criminal and/or driving history.

-Most matters will then proceed to sentencing on the same date.
-Sentencing in the Local Court of NSW primarily proceeds by way of submissions made by you or your solicitor detailing to the Court the mitigating circumstances of the offending behaviour and through testimonials and reports written on your behalf.
+Sentencing in the Local Court of NSW usually proceeds by way of submissions made by your solicitor detailing to the Court any mitigating circumstances relevant to your offending behaviour, and tendering character references and other documents in support of the submissions.

-If your matter is an indictable offence then the matter will proceed by a specialised timetable and you will be committed for sentence before the District/Supreme Court.
+If your matter is an indictable offence, and the Director of Public Prosecutions elects for it to be dealt with in the District or Supreme Court, then the matter will proceed by a specialised timetable and you will be committed for sentence in the District or Supreme Court.

 If you have been charged with a traffic offence, your matter may also be adjourned for you to attend a Traffic Offenders Program.
 The Traffic Offenders Program is a 6-8 week (depending upon the location) driver education program which will have an effect upon the length of disqualification and fine imposed by the Court.

 Contesting the charge – Plea of not guilty